robert-marik/math4u2/00010_Analytic_geometry_Parabolic_calculator/en_article.md

 \iffalse

 *Solution.*
-From the procedure it is clear that if the two marks $-a$ and $b$ on the $x$-axis coincide, the line in the fourth step cannot be constructed uniquely.
+From the procedure, it is clear that if the two marks $-a$ and $b$ on the $x$-axis coincide, the line in the fourth step cannot be constructed uniquely.
 Therefore, the procedure will not work when $-a=b$.
 We will show that, apart from this exceptional case, the procedure works for all other pairs of numbers $a$ and $b$.

 Mark the images of the numbers $-a$ and $b$ on the $x$-axis and construct perpendiculars at these points.
 Let the intersections of these perpendiculars with the parabola $f(x)=x^2$ be $A$ and $B$, and denote the line through $A$ and $B$ by $p$.
 We will show that the intersection $C$ of line $p$ with the $y$-axis has $y$-coordinate equal to the product $ab$ (see figure 1).